-Displaying a high level of musicianship stemming from a broad professional history, American guitarist Mark Tremonti’s recent break into solo work has undoubtedly won the hearts of the rock-loving public.
+Displaying a high level of musicianship stemming from a broad professional history, the recent break into solo work of American guitarist Mark Tremonti has undoubtedly won the hearts of the rock-loving public.
 Warping faint threads of familiarity with the thick taint of his own individual creative flair, the resulting blend has offered fans of his previous work an intense, sometimes dark and entirely captivating listening experience.

 I had the pleasure of wrapping my ears around Tremonti’s third studio album ‘Dust’ a little ahead of its scheduled release.